Data Warehousing - Security

 But if each department accesses different data, then we should design the security access for each department separately.
 This can be achieved by departmental data marts.
 Since these data marts are separated from the data warehouse, we can enforce separate security restrictions on each data mart.
 This approach is shown in the following figure.

-Classification on basis of Role
+Classification Based on Role

 Auditing is a subset of security, a costly activity.
 Auditing can cause heavy overheads on the system.
 To complete an audit in time, we require more hardware and therefore, it is recommended that wherever possible, auditing should be switched off.
-Audit requirements can be categorized as follows:
+Audit requirements can be categorized as follows −

 - Data access